-- complete a draft of the annual performance review and options re - provide to the executive for discussion; discuss the annual performance review with the executive cover key responsibilities, overall performance review achievements. - performance, key behaviours, review achievements against previous year's objectives, discuss objectives for the coming year, discuss aspirations and areas for improvement; - review competencies and qualifications to ensure they remain applicable to the position.
+- complete a draft of the annual performance review and provide to the executive for discussion; - discuss the annual performance review with the executive - cover key responsibilities, overall performance, key behaviours, review achievements against previous year's objectives, discuss objectives for the coming year, discuss aspirations and areas for improvement; - review competencies and qualifications to ensure they remain applicable to the position.
 If not, a training program must be developed to bring the executive to the appropriate level; and - investigate what specific training may be suitable and available.